Welcome to CU Scarborough

 Otherwise, you may be liable for your foundation fees.
 Unfortunately, CU Scarborough does not have any control over these requests and are unable to support/guarantee this option.
 If you do change institutions and funding is not available for the foundation year, there are no timeframes for SFE to pull back the foundation year funding and this can happen at any time throughout the four year degree programme.

 The Student Loans Company (Student Finance England, Wales, NI and SAAS) work on a 12-month academic year cycle, dependent on a student’s start date.
-This means that students are assessed for a 12-month academic year from the point at which they enter and can only have 1 start date in that period.
+This means that students are assessed for a 12-month academic year from the point at which they enter and can only have one start date in that period.
 This means that students have to return to the next year of their studies at the same time that they originally started the course.

 We are legally bound by Student Loans Company regulations and have to follow these to ensure funding for our students.
 For students to receive full funding for their course, they must follow the rules stated above or self-fund the entire course.